Regge trajectories from the adjoint sector of Matrix Quantum Mechanics: Marchesini-Onofri equation near criticality

 The $\mathbb{Z}_2$ symmetry of the double-well potential in the case $\mu<0$ distinguishes the R-R and NS-NS sectors \cite{Douglas:2003up,Takayanagi:2003sm}, so the eigenvalues with odd and even $n$ form two separate Regge trajectories.

 To see the two Regge trajectories analytically (i.e., to see the alternating terms in the expression for energy levels \eqref{eq:regge-phi4}, \eqref{eq:regge-dw}), it is necessary to use more sophisticated analytical methods, one of which is the integrability-based Fateev-Lukyanov-Zamolodchikov (FLZ) method developed for the 't Hooft model \cite{Fateev:2009jf,Litvinov:2024riz,Artemev:2025cev}.
-Note that since analytical formulas reproduce the spectrum of short strings with very high accuracy (see table \ref{tab:numerics}), we expect corrections to our formulas to arise in a fairly large order of $1/n$.
+Note that our analytical formulas reproduce the spectrum of short strings with very high accuracy (see table \ref{tab:numerics}).
+We expect corrections to our formulas to be exponentially small in contrast to the larger corrections to the WKB eigenvalues of the 't Hooft equation \cite{Fateev:2009jf,Litvinov:2024riz,Artemev:2025cev}.

 We now turn to the highly excited levels (long strings) $n\gtrsim n_{\rm max}$, which correspond to states exploring the full $\tau$-interval up to the endpoints $\tau=\pm\tau_{\rm max}(\mu)$.
 In contrast to the short-string sector, where the relevant motion is confined well inside the interval, the long-string states are sensitive to the fact that $\eta(\mu,\tau)$ terminates at finite $|\tau|=\tau_{\rm max}(\mu)$ with value $\eta_{\rm max} = \eta(\mu,\tau_\text{max})$ and effectively imposes hard walls.
-Consequently, the semiclassical turning points are pinned at $\tau=\pm\tau_{\rm max}(\mu)$ for quartic potential (or $\tau=0, \tau_{\rm max}(\mu)$ for cubic), and the Bohr--Sommerfeld quantization (with Maslov index $\gamma=1$) becomes that of a particle in a finite box with a slowly varying potential in the interior.
+Consequently, the semiclassical turning points are pinned at $\tau=\pm\tau_{\rm max}(\mu)$ for the quartic potential (or $\tau=0, \tau_{\rm max}(\mu)$ for cubic), and the Bohr--Sommerfeld quantization (with Maslov index $\gamma=1$) becomes that of a particle in a finite box with a slowly varying potential in the interior.
 This immediately leads to a linear growth of the spectrum with $n$, in agreement with the long-string WKB law \eqref{eq:WKB}.

 For the quartic theory \eqref{eq:quartpot} the quantities $\omega (g)$ \eqref{frequency} and $\eta (g)$ \eqref{MO-potential} can be expressed in terms of elliptic integrals by introducing the classical turning points $0<a<b$ through $V_{\rm quartic}(x)=\mu_F$ and $k=a/b$: